Recovery over the long term

 You may encounter challenges that impact on your return to work.
 Your concentration may be affected, you may experience difficulty dealing with everyday stress, such as rush hour transport.

 There may be physical triggers in the office environment that may affect you, such as sights, sounds and even smells that might take you back to your captivity.
-For example, if you were kept isolated or in a dark space you might find it difficult to work in a a basement office.
+For example, if you were kept isolated or in a dark space you might find it difficult to work in a windowless office.
 Perhaps specific noises will trigger flashbacks making a noisy environment distracting.
 Open or closed plan offices may work better depending on your experiences.

 You may need to ask your employer for flexibility to allow you to avoid rush hour traffic or public transport, which can cause heightened stress and anxiety.
 You might also struggle to sleep or have disrupted sleep patterns, meaning it would be better for you to work outside normal office hours.